VrushankPatel/Leader-Election-Playground/SPECIFICATION.md

 - Backend HTTP APIs for node status and control (aiohttp-based Node class)
 - Advanced metrics collection and analysis

-Pending:
+Completed:
-- All features implemented and tested; project ready for benchmarking and production use.
+- All features implemented, tested, and linted; project ready for benchmarking and production use.
+- Code formatting and linting completed with black, isort, and flake8.
+- CI pipeline passing with tests and linting.